Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems there might be some confusion regarding the text you've provided.
-It appears to show a file handler reference rather than a specific text to translate.
-Could you please provide the actual content you would like me to translate into German?
-Once you do, I’ll be happy to help, and I can include some emojis to make it more engaging! 😊
+It seems like you've referenced a file in a way that's not easily translatable.
+If you have specific text from the README.md file that you would like me to translate into German, please share it here, and I'll be happy to assist!
+You can also include suggestions for emojis if you'd like. 😊